Bryce-Davidson/nodejs-stream-study/README.md

 - A **duplex streams** is both *Readable and Writable*.
 An example of that is a TCP socket.
 - A **transform stream** is basically a **duplex** stream that can be `used to modify or transform` the data as it is written and read.
 An example of that is the zlib.createGzip stream to compress the data using gzip.
 You can think of a transform stream **as a function where the input is the writable stream part and the output is readable stream part**.
 You might also hear transform streams referred to as *“through streams.”*

+## File structure

+The files included each serve thier own study purpose.
+At the top of each file includes running and observation instructions in order to learn about the effects and lifecycles of nodejs streams.

 ## References

 [Nodejs Documentation](https://www.notion.so/Learn-about-nodejs-streams-f16424da12474be988afe2dc45934b30#1d8732a1812f43cbad12222cd9685dd6)